Wes Saxton

-William Earl Saxton Jr. (born August 13, 1993) is an American professional football tight end.
+William Earl Saxton Jr. (born August 13, 1993) is an American former professional football tight end.
 He played college football at South Alabama.
-He has also been a member of the New York Jets, Washington Redskins, Buffalo Bills, Detroit Lions, San Francisco 49ers, and Seattle Seahawks of the National Football League (NFL); Birmingham Iron of the Alliance of American Football (AAF); St. Louis BattleHawks of the XFL; and New Jersey Generals of the United States Football League (USFL).
+He was a member of the New York Jets, Washington Redskins, Buffalo Bills, Detroit Lions, San Francisco 49ers, and Seattle Seahawks of the National Football League (NFL); Birmingham Iron of the Alliance of American Football (AAF); St. Louis BattleHawks of the XFL; New Jersey Generals of the United States Football League (USFL); and Memphis Showboats of the United Football League (UFL).

 Early life

 Saxton graduated from Hueytown High School in Alabama in 2011.

 College career

 Saxton was selected to the Mississippi Association of Community and Junior Colleges all-state second-team while playing at Itawamba Community College.
 In his only season, Saxton had 10 receptions, 137 receiving yards one receiving touchdown.
 Saxton was selected to the all-Sun Belt Conference first-team and all-league first-team by Phil Steele Publications and College Sports Madness in his junior season at South Alabama.